bvv8808/react-native-video-controls-subtitle/README.md

 > `Note` This is the same with the 'react-native-controls' library.
 This is just what i have added the VideoPlayer.d.ts, the type define file on exsting that. also, it haves a different style for subtitle.
 I think the display style for subtitle is better than original library.
 Thank you.

-## Change Log

-**MODIFIED A BUG RELATED WITH THE SEEK BAR AND SUBTITLE** When seek bar moved to left, the subtitles didn't appear.
-It fixed on `v1.1.0`.

 ## Features

 **SUBTITLE SUPPORT ADDED**